ibm-cloud-docs/hpc-spectrum-symphony/how-to-apply-fixes-on-existing-cluster.md

 ## Procedure

-1. Use the egoinstallfixes command to install or roll back interim fixes for your IBM Spectrum Symphony installation on a Linux host.
+1. Use the egoinstallfixes command to install or roll back interim fixes for your {{site.data.keyword.symphony_full_notm}} installation on a Linux host.
 For command syntax and option details, see [egoinstallfixes](/docs/en/SSZUMP_7.3.1/reference_sym/egoinstallfixes.html#reference_p3w_4dm_bdb).

     a.
 To run the egoinstallfixes command, your Linux host must include the ed Linux line-oriented text editor.